-Teachers/SENCO and Support Staff will work with children and young people to identify the support needed to meet agreed outcomes.
+Teachers including the SENCO and Support Staff will work with children and young people to identify the support needed to meet agreed outcomes.
 The provision is planned and interventions are allocated to individual needs.
-The children take an active role with setting their outcomes and discussing them with the class teacher/SENCO.
+The children take an active role with setting their outcomes and discussing them with the class teacher.
 The children have regular meetings with staff to discuss their progress and support.

 We are committed to working with parents and carers to identify their child’s needs and support.
 Parents and carers will be involved throughout the process.

 There is a range of ways this can be done, for example: